quicwg/base-drafts/draft-ietf-quic-transport.md

 new path than establishing a new connection.

-The endpoint MUST use unpredictable data in every PATH_CHALLENGE frame so that it can associate the peer's response with the causative PATH_CHALLENGE.
+The endpoint MUST use unpredictable data in every PATH_CHALLENGE frame so that it can associate the peer's response with the corresponding PATH_CHALLENGE.